syvlo/RSVQA/README.md

 # RSVQA Code
-This readme presents the step required to generate the databases and reproduce the results presented in RSVQA: Visual Question Answering for Remote Sensing Data, S. Lobry, D. Marcos, J. Murray and D. Tuia.
+This readme presents the step required to generate the databases and reproduce the results presented in [1].
+Please cite this article if you use this code.

 ## Automatic generation of the DB:
 The automatic generation of the databases is handled by the scripts in the AutomaticDB folder, and can be launched with the process.py script.